sircam191/StickyBot/README.md

 ## Installation

 This bot is not made to be self-hosted, it is on GitHub for transparency purposes.
-If you would like to self-host you will need to change these values:
+If you would like to self-host you will need to change these values in Main.java:

 ```java
 public static String botId = "Your Bot ID";